wadecore/wadecore.github.io/sphinx_ref.rst

 Subsection about text
 --------------------
-  this showed up blue, I wonder what will happen to this

 This text will appear in bold unless you indent it. this operates as a form of header
     Indented paragraphs will appear as normal, unbolded text unless a markup has been applied